rayzurbock/SmartThings-DoorLeftOpen/README.md

 SmartThings-DoorLeftOpen
 ========================

-SmartThings Door Left Open Alert with Photo Capture Version 1.3.0
+SmartThings Door Left Open Alert with Photo Capture <br />
+Version 1.3.0

 An app for SmartThings that will send a notification (and optionally capture photo's) in the event that a door is left open for longer than your desired threshold time.